 Through the Affordable Care Act (ACA), millions of people have gained access to health coverage through Medicaid and the Health Insurance Marketplace.
 Before the ACA, most states did not give health coverage to adults without children, no matter how low their incomes were.
 The ACA also allows children to stay on their parents plan up to 26, which provides access to more young adults who may not have been able to afford coverage on their own.

 To make health coverage more affordable, the ACA includes two different subsidies for individuals and families.
 It also requires that most health plans cover preventive care—like vaccines, birth control, blood pressure tests, cancer screenings, and more—at no additional cost.
 One essential part of the ACA is that it protects people with pre-existing conditions from being denied health insurance.
 Before the ACA health insurance companies could deny anyone insurance based on pre-existing health conditions such as diabetes, high blood pressure, or cancer.

-If you enroll in coverage through HealthSherpa, you will have access to a FREE HealthSherpa account.
-You can even sign up if you enrolled elsewhere!
+If you enroll in coverage through HealthSherpa, you will have access to a free HealthSherpa account.
 In your account, you can access information about your coverage, find out how much prescriptions cost, search for and choose a new doctor, report life changes to the Marketplace, download tax forms, plus more.
 Click here to sign up.